dark-side/sports-hub/products/sport_news_portal/web_application_features/manage_news_partners/user_stories/configure_new_partner/README.md

 Then I see the confirmation dialog, where I should confirm that I want to leave the form without saving changes

 When I click <b>Yes</b>
-Then I see that form is closed, changes are not saved and integration with this partner is inactivated
+Then I see that form is closed, changes are not saved, and integration with this partner is inactivated

 When I click <b>Save</b>
 Then the system saves the changes and displays a message about success